21centuryweather/21st-Century-Weather-Software-Wiki/python/concurrent_futures.md

 Using this strategy could process an entire year of data (365 days) in a matter of minutes. i.e. 96 cores would process 96 days in parallel, so 365 days would take roughly (365/96) = 3.8 * 4 = 15 minutes.
 So a single job submitted to the `hugemem` or `megamem` queue could process a decade of data in under 3 hours.

 To find out more about the `hugemem` and `megamem` queues, see [here](https://opus.nci.org.au/spaces/Help/pages/90308823/Queue+Limits).
 Note these queues are more expensive than the `normal` queues in terms of charge rates per hour, and you may have to wait longer in the queue for your job to process.
 But they are a useful options for tasks that aren't overly repetitive.

+This is a very simple invocation of `concurrent.futures`.
+If you were submitting thousands of tasks over the course of several hours, a more rigorous application could track the process of each job, and keep a list of jobs that failed etc.

 Another option is to reduce the memory overhead of a single day's computations, so we can squeeze more processes onto the `normal` node.
 Simple steps such as
 - Only loading the required dataset variables from disk